Star-nosed mole: Evolution

 The development of the star-like appendages suggests precursors with proto-appendages on an ancestor's snout, which became elevated over successive generations.
 Although this theory lacks fossil evidence or supporting comparative data, nearly all extant moles have sheets of the Eimer's organ making up the epidermis of their snout around the nares.
-Also, recent studies of Catania and colleagues identified one North American species (Scapanus townsendii) with a set of proto-appendages extending caudally on the snout which exhibit a striking resemblance to the embryonic stages of the star-nosed mole, although Scapanus townsendii has only eight subdivisions on its face, rather than the 22 appendages found on the star-nosed mole.
+Also, recent studies of Catania and colleagues identified one North American species (Scapanus townsendii) with a set of proto-appendages extending caudally on the snout which exhibit a striking resemblance to the embryonic stages of the star-nosed mole, although S. townsendii has only eight subdivisions on its face, rather than the 22 appendages found on the star-nosed mole.
 Such change is of common occurrence in evolution and is explained by the advantage of efficiently adding modules to the body plan without need to reinvent the regulatory elements which produce each module.
 Thus, although the star is unique in its shape and size, it seems feasible that the structure is based on a more ancestral bauplan as it comprises similarities found in a wide range of other moles and also in the molecular structure of other mammals.